The Mushroom (1997 film): Synopsis

 Mustafa Sharaf El-Din, an officer in President Anwar Sadat’s bodyguard, is humiliated by his failure to prevent the President’s assassination, in which Mustafa is wounded.
 Feeling sidelined at work, he drinks his failure away and is divorced by his wife, Dr. Azza al-Mansouri from the Ministry of Foreign Affairs, who was unable to get him sober and takes their daughter Maryam with her.

 Azza remarries to a businessman named Akram Sabry, a connection that together with her Foreign Ministry career gets her named Permanent Representative to the United Nations.
-Akram owns a tourist resort in Nuweibaa and trades stocks, but that is a front for more nefarious pursuits, including arms trafficking, in which he is always accompanied by his bodyguard Giuliano.
+Akram owns a tourist resort in Nuweiba and trades stocks, but that is a front for more nefarious pursuits, including arms trafficking, in which he is always accompanied by his bodyguard Giuliano.
 Amidst the dissolution of the Soviet Union, Akram buys a load of weapons-grade plutonium for one million dollars and sets out to sell it for fifty million to the highest bidder, be it a terrorism sponsor or even a terrorist group itself.
 He hides the contraband in a cave on the Sinai Peninsula, not far from the resort, and hires burly Bedouin guards to protect both the fuel rods and drugs placed as a decoy.

 Word of the deal spreads, and the Egyptian authorities seek to keep the matter a secret until the time is opportune to seize the plutonium, in part to protect the profits of the tourism industry, and foreign governments try to buy it to keep it out of terrorist hands, including that of Israel.
 An international mission, led by a man known only as the “Big Boss,” resorts to entrapping Akram by impersonating journalists for an Arab television station and heading to his house for an ostensible interview with Azza on her appointment to Permanent Representative.
 The gambit goes awry when the team drugs and kidnaps Maryam, believing her to be Akram's daughter.
-Azza calls the police, but on Akram's return he tells the officers that the girl had been released upon their calling him when they realized he wasn't Akram's daughter.
+Azza calls the police, but on Akram's return he tells the officers that the girl had been released upon their calling him when they realized she wasn't Akram's daughter.